 Address fields

 There are up to four address fields in the short MAC frame format.
-These fields are used to indicate the recipient of the frame (A1), the transmitter of the frame (A2), and optionally the source and/or the destination of the frame (A3 and/or A4).
+These fields are used to indicate the recipient of the frame (A1), the transmitter of the frame (A2), and optionally the MAC address of the source and/or the MAC address of the destination of the frame (A3 and/or A4).

 The recipient of the frame (A1) or the transmitter of the frame (A2) can be identified by the AID subfield located in the Short ID (SID) field depending on the value of the From DS subfield of the Frame Control field as described in 8.7.3.1 (Frame Control field).
 A group of receiving non-AP STAs of the frame can be identified by the AID subfield with a Multicast ID value, as described in 9.51 (Flexible Multicast), located in the Short ID (SID) field.
 The length of the SID field is 2 octets and is illustrated in Figure 8-532c (SID field).